Unofficial - F5 Certification Exam Prep Material > F5 N1-N4 - NGINX OSS - NOT CREATED Source | Edit on

 To answer both aspects:

-• NGINX can act both as a static content server, and a dynamic content reverse proxy.
-NGINX serves static files using the root, index and try_files directives we already encountered.
-On another hand, the proxy_pass family of directives allows NGINX to reverse proxy connections to upstream servers generating dynamic content.
-NGINX even has optimized proxy passing for certain protocols such as FastCGI with the ngx_http_fastcgi_module <https://nginx.org/en/docs/http/ngx_http_fastcgi_module.html> and its fastcgi_pass directive.
+family of directives allows NGINX to reverse proxy connections to upstream servers generating dynamic content.
+NGINX even has optimized proxy passing for certain protocols such as FastCGI with the ngx_http_fastcgi_module <https://nginx.org/en/docs/http/ngx_http_fastcgi_module.html> and itsfastcgi_pass

 The difference between both is that: